charlestati/schema-org-json-schemas/README.md

 You can find the generated schemas in the [`schemas/` directory](schemas).

+To match the JSON-LD approach, properties that accept an array also accept a single value.

+## Example

 ### Schema.org class for a Book

 | Property      | Expected Type  | Description                                        |